MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 Specify command-line options to use during client installation.
 For example, enter `/skipprereq: silverlight.exe` to inform CCMSetup.exe to not install the Microsoft Silverlight prerequisite.
 For more information about available command-line options for CCMSetup.exe, see [About client installation properties](../../core/clients/deploy/about-client-installation-properties.md).

-When you run an OS deployment task sequence on an internet-based client, that's either Azure AD-joined or uses token-based authentication, you need to specify the [CCMHOSTNAME](../../core/clients/deploy/about-client-installation-properties.md#ccmhostname) property in the **Setup Windows and ConfigMgr** step.
+When you run an OS deployment task sequence on an internet-based client, that's either Microsoft Entra joined or uses token-based authentication, you need to specify the [CCMHOSTNAME](../../core/clients/deploy/about-client-installation-properties.md#ccmhostname) property in the **Setup Windows and ConfigMgr** step.
 For example, `CCMHOSTNAME=OTTERFALLS.CLOUDAPP.NET/CCM_Proxy_MutualAuth/12345678907927939`.

 ### Options for Setup Windows and ConfigMgr